walidelnozahy/cloud/docs/apps/api.md

 ## Supported methods

-Currently, all Express.js [Application](http://expressjs.com/en/4x/api.html#app) methods are supported.
-The following is a list of common API methods in Serverless Cloud.
+The following is a list of common API methods supported in Serverless Cloud.

 Methods accept a `path` and `callback` parameter.